andrew/ultimate-awesome/README.md

 - [awesome-pretext](https://github.com/bluedusk/awesome-pretext) - A curated list of demos, community projects, tips, tutorials, and news for @chenglou/pretext — the 15KB DOM-free text layout engine that's 500x faster than browser layout.
 - [my-awesome-astro](https://github.com/BryceRussell/my-awesome-astro) - My awesome list for Astro.
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
+- [awesome-cpp20](https://github.com/coderonion/awesome-cpp20) - This repository lists some awesome public projects about C++20, C++23, C++26 and beyond.
+- [awesome-ai-engineering](https://github.com/dave-nachman/awesome-ai-engineering) - A list of resources for AI engineers.
 - [awesome-search-engines](https://github.com/davidshq/awesome-search-engines) - You know, an awesome list of search engines.
 - [awesome-augmented-reality](https://github.com/Domeee/awesome-augmented-reality) - A curated list of mixed reality awesomeness.
 - [awesome-world-model-games](https://github.com/dweam-team/awesome-world-model-games) - List of world model games and where to find them!.